-Case-Studies: ICT and development in Subsahara Africa: Whereas some innovative ICT applications in SSA, such as the mobile banking system MPesa or the crowdsource-platform Ushahidi, could draw some attention, others exist only in the shadows.
+Case Studies: ICT and Development in Sub-Saharan Africa: Whereas some innovative ICT applications in SSA, such as the mobile banking system MPesa or the crowdsource-platform Ushahidi, could draw some attention, others exist only in the shadows.
 For example, digital crowd-sourced mapping in slum areas remain underexposed in political communication studies, even though it must in the widest sense be seen as a type of political participation, and has been crucial for the empowerment of the population.
 By means of ICT the residents of the slums are taking responsibility for tasks the state cannot provide.
 Case studies may also be carried out in other fields such as Health, Governance or Business.
 A qualitative survey of people involved in specific projects could grant access to the organizational form and the performance of ICT projects in SSA.
 English is the preferred language for this paper.
 The requirements for this paper can be adjusted according to bachelor or master standards.

 The amount of studies on all these topics is still quite limited.
 For a bachelor thesis we for instance recommend literature reviews on the state of research, for master theses explorative studies.
 Interested students can contact Prof. Dr. Martin Emmer, Marlene Kunst or Christian Strippel.

 Please also read our manuals for bachelor and master thesis at our division.